 The HCC Foundation provides resources for scholarships, equipment, program enhancements, community outreach and support for the Housatonic Museum of Art.
-The Housatonic Community College Foundation has recently conducted a major gift campaign the first of it kind in the history of the College.

-The Foundation has awarded over \$660,000 in scholarships and other assistance to Housatonic students, since its founding.
+The Foundation has awarded over \$720,000 in scholarships and other assistance to Housatonic students, since its founding.
 It continues to seek ways to assist the College and to identify sources of additional funds.
-The Foundation is approved by the IRS as a tax-exempt organization.
+The Foundation is approved by the IRS as a taxexempt organization.
 Contributions can be sent to: